 The content of the course includes approaches and methods related to the core areas of psychology: cognitive, social, biological, developmental, individual differences and research methods, as well as explanations from different theories, along with psychological issues and debates.

-In addition, there is the opportunity to see how psychology is applied in real life when we study forensic psychology, schizophrenia and relationships.
+In addition, there is the opportunity to see how psychology is applied in real life when we study forensic psychology, schizophrenia and gender.

 GCSE Grade 5 or above in Mathematics plus GCSE Grade 5 or above in Science.

-Assessments employ a variety of types of question such as multiple choices, short answer and extended writing/essays which test the skills of knowledge and understanding, application and evaluation.
+Assessments will include a variety of questions such as multiple choice, short answer and extended writing/essays which will test your skills of knowledge and understanding, application and evaluation.

 This course develops skills that are useful in a number of jobs and professions including law, business, medicine, journalism, marketing, advertising, personnel work, management and many more.
-A Level Psychology also enables progression into further study of a wide range of other subjects at university, such as health, education and social work.
+A Level Psychology also enables progression into further study of a wide range of other subjects in Higher Education, such as health, education and social work.